 What is exit tax and who pays it?

-Exit tax applies to expatriates of the United states, which usually means people who have renounced their US citizenship.
+Exit tax applies to covered expatriates of the United States, which usually means people who have renounced their US citizenship.
 US citizens are automatically liable to expat laws surrounding taxation, which includes exit tax.
-However, it can also refer to those who have renounced a Green Card that they have held for at least eight years, this doesn’t need to be eight consecutive years, but must be over a span of the last 15 years.
+However, it can also refer to those who have renounced a Green Card that they have held in at least eight years.
+This doesn’t need to be eight consecutive years but must be over a span of the last 15 years.
 Simply letting your Green Card expire does not make you an expatriate, as although you may now not have as many legal rights in the US, you still must pay your taxes, so the IRS would likely not be made aware of this change.
 In order to be considered a US expatriate, you have to voluntarily renounce your Green Card using form I407 and stating that you no longer wish to live in the United States.

 How to calculate exit tax: